javier-marchena-hurtado/KNN_normalization/README.md

 ## Contact

-For questions and help requests, you can reach out in the [scverse discourse][].
+For questions and help requests, you can reach out in .
 If you found a bug, please use the [issue tracker][].

 ## Citation